usektogo/airvibe-iot/docs/starter-station/02-Assembly/assembly.md

 Before continuing, verify that:

-- [ ] the microSD card is fully inserted
 - [ ] the PMS5003 cable is securely connected
 - [ ] the Enviro+ board is fully seated on the GPIO header
 - [ ] the PMS5003 sensor is connected